Millis Model Aircraft Club – Charter 1463

 Flight Instruction

-RC Airplanes are a lot of fun.
-We are happy to provide RC Airplane flight instruction to all club members.
+Radio Control Airplanes are a lot of fun.
+We are happy to provide Radio Control Airplane flight instruction to all club members.
 Many of our new pilots train on electric powered models that have become much more common in the .40 – .60 model size range, some will train on traditional glow powered aircraft.
 Many new members are also passionate about gliders, multi-prop copters, and helicopters.
 We can suggest a suitable flight instructor for any type of interest who can help train you on the style model of your choosing.

 Today it is much easier than ever before to get started in this hobby.
 One can now visit their local hobby shop, you will find Links here, and along with great advice leave with your plane, transmitter and batteries all in one box.
 You will have to choose your power source either the ease of electric motors or the more traditional glow powered engines.